 Eating a variety of fruits and vegetables each day ensures a high intake of many of the vitamins and minerals necessary for overall health.
 These foods also tend to be low in calories and high in fiber.

-The National Ankylosing Spondylitis Society of the United Kingdom and Spondylitis Association of America recommends eating fruits and vegetables of different colors.
+The National Axial Spondyloarthritis Society (NASS) of the United Kingdom and Spondylitis Association of America recommends eating fruits and vegetables of different colors.
 These contain a wide array of antioxidant compounds that help protect against disease.